Charlie West

 West returned kicks and punts for the Minnesota Vikings, and still holds the team's record for longest punt return.
 On November 3, 1968, playing the Washington Redskins, West returned a Mike Bragg punt 98 yards for a touchdown.
+He was one of the fifteen plaintiffs in Mackey v.
+National Football League in which Judge Earl R. Larson declared that the Rozelle rule was a violation of antitrust laws on December 30, 1975.